googlefonts/Signika/docs/06-QA-outlines-etc/README.md

 Based on what I can tell, most other curves stay relatively-kink free, as their curve angles change little between weights.

 ![](assets/kink-free.gif)

+## Adding a few glyphs to fill out Mac Roman charset

+I've added `/Omega /Delta /fi /fl` to the font, using components of existing characters (`/Ohm /Increment /f_i.liga /f_l.liga`), to complete the Mac Roman character set.